Last Updated on May 8, 2023 by Dave Schoenbeck

 Is there a better time to trust intuitive decision-making over data?
 It depends on the type of decision you’re trying to make.
-For example, certain kinds of decisions require complex data to make the right choice, such as whether to expand or discontinue a product line.
-Others, however, are less clear, such as whether a job candidate would be a good fit with your team.
+For example, certain decisions require complex data to make the right choice, such as expanding or discontinuing a product line.
+Others, however, are less clear, such as whether a job candidate would fit your team well.

-Although data should certainly be consulted whenever possible, you should never ignore your gut feeling.
-It’s not a matter of choosing between data-driven decision-making or intuition—ideally, you’ll use both in tandem to make the best choices for your business.
+Although data should be consulted whenever possible, you should never ignore your gut feeling.
+It’s not a matter of choosing between data-driven decision-making or intuition—ideally, you’ll use both to make the best choices for your business.

-There are many situations in which data alone can’t or won’t give you the whole picture.
-The data may show that underhanded sales techniques get better results, for instance, but if your instinct tells you that’s wrong for your business, you should listen.
-Business leaders need to rely on their intuition to make decisions when data isn’t enough.
+There are many situations where data alone can’t give you the whole picture.
+For example, the data may show that underhanded sales techniques get better results, but you should listen if your instinct tells you that’s wrong for your business.
+Likewise, business leaders need to rely on intuition to make decisions when data isn’t enough.

-However, if you’re not used to trusting your intuition, this may seem like a foreign concept.
+However, this may seem foreign if you’re not used to trusting your intuition.
 Many people tend to undervalue their gut feelings.
 Fortunately, there are ways to develop your intuitive decision-making skills.

 How to Develop Your Intuition

 First, it’s essential to know what your intuition is.
-When you’re deciding between data-driven decision-making or intuition, the impulse in question is not just a passing whim.
-Your subconscious is constantly making connections and analyzing patterns that you’re not aware of, so when you do have a nagging feeling about a potential outcome, it’s far from baseless.
+The impulse is not just a passing whim when deciding between data-driven decision-making or intuition.
+Your subconscious constantly makes connections and analyzes patterns you’re unaware of, so it’s far from baseless when you have a nagging feeling about a potential outcome.

-However, when weighing data-driven decision-making or intuition, know that cognitive bias can also creep in at the same stage as intuition.
-You need to be in tune with any potential unconscious biases to distinguish between that and your gut instinct.
+However, when weighing data-driven decision-making or intuition, know that cognitive bias can creep in at the same stage as intuition.
+So it would be best if you were in tune with any potential unconscious biases to distinguish between that and your gut instinct.

 Finally, know that sometimes your intuition won’t make logical sense, and it might seem crazy to anyone else.
-Sometimes it will be better to listen to others, but sometimes you have to be true to yourself.
+Sometimes it will be better to listen to others, but sometimes you must be true to yourself.
 Only you can make the final call on whether your instinct is worth following.